miafranc/teztyt/README.md

 and of the correct answers, respectively.

 The evaluation scheme to be used can be set using the `evaluation` key in the config file.
-The currently built-in schemes include all-or-nothing, proportional negative marking and proportional semi-negative marking (see the __Config file__ section below).
+The currently built-in schemes include all-or-nothing and proportional negative marking (see the __Config file__ section below).
 It is also possible to define and use a new scheme setting `"evaluation": "my"` and giving the evaluation function as a Python lambda function in `evaluation_function`.